weihsinyeh/LineBot-Krusty-Krab/README.md

 There are four main componenets in this project

+* Ngrok : that allows intranet servers to communicate with line by setting webhook url so that chat bot can post messages to my server.
 * LINE Bot: Built by the official LINE Messaging API
 * Web Scraping: Use function "get" of Requests Library to scrape json url of 氣象資料開放平台.
     Then use way of dictionary to retrieve weather information